 We can see this in early video game ads, which featured families and young girls playing games.
-In the Atari ad at right, the girl’s clothing and environment is gender neutral.
+In the Atari ad here, the girl’s clothing and environment is gender neutral.
 The text refers to the computer as “your whole family’s vehicle to a more imaginative, exciting and manageable world.”
 The girl in this ad could be replaced with anyone of any age, and the ad’s meaning would be the same: the home computer is for everyone.

 This ad for the Atari home computer, at right, features a young girl and her dog engrossed in a video game.